martslore/DELL-XPS-7390-Linux-Config/README.md

 The solution involves installing [Gnome tweaks] ( https://gitlab.gnome.org/GNOME/gnome-tweaks), which can be easily installed using your distribution's package manager.
 Once installed, open Gnome Tweaks and navigate to the 'Fonts' section.
 Set the scaling to 1.20, and you will notice a more balanced and visually pleasing display."

+# Improve sound
+To improve the sound download "Easy Effect" and import the profile you find in the repository this will greatly improve the sound.
+Remember through the Easy Effect settings to set auto start so that the service starts together with the system.

 ## Conclusion